 If you want to achieve your goals, set a clear deadline for reaching them.
 Read more about setting short-term goals.

-If you struggle with goal setting it might be because you haven’t set intentional goals.
+If you struggle with goal setting it might be because you haven’t set goals that are intentional.
 I see this goal setting mistake all the time.

 People set goals but there is not intention behind their goals.